MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-validate-an-argument-range.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Validate an Argument Range | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Validate an Argument Range
-helpviewer_keywords:
-  - "ValidateRange attribute, example"
+description: How to Validate an Argument Range
 ---
 # How to Validate an Argument Range